SenseLogic/LINGUI/README.md

 --base : generate the base classes
 --namespace LINGUI : use this namespace
 --uppercase : generate uppercase filenames
---verbose : show the processing messages
+--check : check for missing constants or functions --verbose : show the processing messages
 ```